RepreZen/KaiZen-OpenApi-Parser/README.md

   `JsonNode` objects, rather than deserializing to internal POJOs.

-* **Read/Write API** - All aspects of a model may be interrogated and modified through the API.
-We also provide fluent builders for all API object types.
-API provides bidirectional navigation through the model, and every object that is a property value of its containing object (whether as a named field or a map entry) knows its own key.
+* **Read/Write API** - All aspects of a model may be interrogated and modified.
+We also provide fluent builders for all model object types.
+We provide bidirectional navigation throughout the model, and every object that is a property value of its containing object (whether as a named field or a map entry) knows its own key.